open-telemetry/opamp-spec/specification.md

 - service.name should be set to the same value that the Agent uses in its own telemetry.
 - service.namespace if it is used in the environment where the Agent runs.
 - service.version should be set to version number of the Agent build.
 - service.instance.id should be set.
-It may be be set equal to the Agent's instance uid (equal to ServerToAgent.instance_uid field) or any other value that uniquely identifies the Agent in combination with other attributes.
+It may be set equal to the Agent's instance uid (equal to ServerToAgent.instance_uid field) or any other value that uniquely identifies the Agent in combination with other attributes.
 - any other attributes that are necessary for uniquely identifying the Agent's